10 am Sunday, January 26th, 2014

 Whale Beach SLSC is a registered charity and a public benevolent institution.
 In he event of cancellation of the event, entry fees will not be refunded.

 On several occasions over the past few seasons, Sydney beaches have been affected by cool currents that have brought colder water than we are used to onto our beaches at the time of year at which THE BIG SWIM is held.
-In the event of cooler water at the time of the 2010 Big Swim, Whale Beach SLSC offers this advice from our Honorary Medical Officers...
+In the event of cooler water, Whale Beach SLSC offers this advice from our Honorary Medical Officers...